The True Story Behind Nat King Cole’s ‘The Christmas Song’

 Other performers that have recorded ‘The Christmas Song’

-Besides Nat King Cole, myriad other artists have recorded the 73-year-old Christmas favorite, only to be compared to the original.
+Besides Nat King Cole, myriad other artists have recorded the decades-old Christmas favorite, only to be compared to the original.

 Those who have taken on the challenge of recording the song include Bing Crosby, Perry Como, Frank Sinatra, Stevie Wonder, The Jackson 5, Whitney Houston, Celine Dion, John Denver, Rosemary Clooney, Justin Bieber in a duet with Usher, Michael Bublé, Christina Aguilera, Lauren Daigle, and many more.

-Nat King Cole was the first African-American to record a Christmas song
+Nat King Cole was the first Black performer to introduce a holiday standard

 Nat King Cole’s (real name Nathaniel Adams Coles) early career was as a jazz pianist.
 In the 1930s, he formed the King Cole Trio, choosing a name based on the children’s rhyme, which found success with hits such as Straighten Up and Fly Right in 1943.